frontacles/frontacles/README.md

 round(687.3456, -2)  // 700
 ```

-Trying to round `Infinity` or to round a number to an _infinite_ precision is also possible:
+Using `Infinity` is also possible:

 ```js
 round(Infinity, -2) // Infinity